This three-minute video shows how to develop good keywords for effective searching in the library catalog and databases. From Norwich Library.

 Source: Salem Press at https://online-salempress-com.eu1.proxy.openathens.net/toc.do?bookId=930&bookTitle=Critical%20Insights%3A%20Social%20Justice%20and%20American%20Literature&bookCategory=Literature

 Reference materials are resources that are intended to be fact-based, such as encyclopedias, atlases, and dictionaries.
-There are no overt opinions, interpretations, or analyses in a reference entry, only facts and sound information.
+There are no overt opinions, interpretations, or analyses in a reference entry; they are meant to be only objective facts and background information.

 Below is a screenshot of the "social justice" entry in the Salem Press Encyclopedia, accessed through our library website.

 Source: Encyclopedia of Race and Racism at https://link.gale.com/apps/doc/CX4190600410/GVRL?u=lincclin_hcc&sid=bookmark-GVRL&xid=62c766b1

 Academic or scholarly sources are written by scholars and experts in a particular field.
 Writers of these articles have a point of view or are making a claim, and they back their opinions/claims with cited works and evidence.
 These articles are sometimes research publications based on studies, and have sections like abstracts, methods, results, etc.